 CellMinerCDB is an interactive web application that simplifies access and exploration of cancer cell line pharmacogenomic data across different sources (see Metadata section for more details).
 Navigation in the application is done using main menu tabs (see figure below).
 It includes 5 tabs: Univariate Analyses, Regression Models, Metadata, Search and Help.
 Univariate Analyses is selected by default when entering the site.
 Each option includes a side bar menu (to choose input) and a user interface output to display results.
 Analysis options are available on the top for both the Univariant Analysis and Regression model tabs (see sub-menu on figure).
 The sub-menu first option result is displayed by default (Figure 1).

 Molecular and/or drug response patterns across sets of cell lines can be compared to look for possible association.
-The univariate analysis panel includes 3 options: Plot data, Download Data and Compare Patterns.
+The univariate analysis panel includes 4 options: Plot data, Download Data, Compare Patterns and Tissue Correlation.
 Almost all options have the same input data in the left side panel.

 |Downloads the plot as a png.|

 |Allows the user to zoom in on an area of interest by clicking and dragging with the pointer.|

 |Allows the user to create horizontal and vertical line from either a cell line dot or the regression line, by hovering over them.|